-Multicasting is a network-layer mechanism for one-to-many or many-to-many communication that is efficient in terms of usage of network resources.
+Multicasting is a mechanism for one-to-many or many-to-many communication that is efficient in terms of usage of network resources.
 With the growth of the Internet, web applications using Internet Protocol (IP) based multicast routing protocols are becoming increasingly popular.
 Examples are webcasts, video and voice conferencing and Internet gaming.

 Satellite networks offer a natural method to extend the multicast services in wide-area networks where the sources and recipients are widely separated from one another.
+Satellites offer high bandwidth for broadband services, as many multicast applications are.
+Their broadcast nature allow the sources to reach multiple recipients simultaneously.
 There is, however, little support today for IP multicast services over satellites.
 Apart from the problems involved in creating an efficient routing mechanism for satellite multicast, another major challenge is to secure the multicast data in the satellite network.

 The IP multicast paradigm allows free access to the multicast data to anyone interested in receiving it.
 However, in order for a multicast service to be commercially viable, access to the multicast data should be restricted to paying or authorized receivers.
 Access control can be achieved by means of encryption - the source encrypts the application content using a key; the decryption key is distributed to all authorized receivers.
 The mechanism of key distribution is challenging when the set of authorized receivers changes dynamically with time.
 The design problem becomes more complex when we consider large groups of the order of thousands of members, spread over a wide geographical area, as might be the case for satellite networks.

 In [Roy-Chowdhury, 2003] we have proposed a multicast routing architecture that scales to large groups in a wide-area hybrid satellite network.
 In this paper we address the problem of group key management for secure multicast in the above network.
-We propose a framework for secure key management for groups operating in this network, with the primary objective of minimizing the communication over the satellite links, and present simulation results to demonstrate the feasibility of the proposed framework.
+We propose a framework for secure and scalable multicast key management for groups operating in this network, and present simulation results to demonstrate the feasibility of the proposed framework.

 The rest of the paper is organized as follows.
 We review current proposals for group key management in section 2.
 Section 3 describes in brief the network architecture.
 The design of the key management framework is given in section 4.
-Various analyses of the framework are in sections 5, 6.
+Various analyses of the framework is in sections 5, 6.
 We describe our simulation and results in section 7.
 We conclude in section 8, highlighting future research directions.